rsimon/mini-gazetteer/README.md

 search endpoint.
-An ultra-quick solution to achieve this is to download and install the Open Source search server [ElasticSearch](https://www.elastic.co/guide/en/elasticsearch/guide/current/_installing_elasticsearch.html), and use a nifty command-line utility called [stream2es](https://github.com/elastic/stream2es) to batch-upload the file.
+An ultra-quick solution to achieve this is to download and install the Open Source search server [ElasticSearch](https://www.elastic.co/guide/en/elasticsearch/guide/current/_installing_elasticsearch.html), and use a nifty command-line utility called [stream2es](https://github.com/elastic/stream2es) to batch-index the file.
 If you're on Linux, the command should look something like this:

 `cat places.json.txt | stream2es stdin --target http://localhost:9200/gazetteer/place`